 13th November 2017

-Present: Martin Calvert (Chair), Adrian Coltman, Adam & Carol Bull, Joan & Mervyn Clayton, Trevor & Diane Kitto, Malcolm Robertson, Phil Meadley, Steve Jones-Blackett, Steve Tyndale-Biscoe, Jenny Page, Kay Woodward, Geoff Holden, David Miles, Liz Brightwell.
+Present: Martin Calvert (Chair), Adrian Coltman, Adam & Carol Bull, Joan & Mervyn Clayton, Trevor & Diane Kitto, Malcolm Robertson, Phil Meadley, Steve Jones-Blackett, Steve Tyndale-Biscoe, Jenny Page, Kay McDowell, Geoff Holden, David Miles, Liz Brightwell.

 1. Apologies for Absence